Oppositions in a line segment: Conclusion

 The standard square of opposition is a two-dimensional object used to organize and manage categorical-like concepts.
 There are many notions which fit in the square and its regular extensions such as the two-dimensional hexagon, and its three-dimensional correlates.

 This paper proposed a construction which shows that there is no need to develop two-dimensional squares to represent categorical-like statements or concepts, instead a one-dimensional line segment based on integers is enough.
-Although the success in the case of the square, we have showed that the same technique does not immediately work for Blanch\'e's hexagons and, therefore, it does require some adaptations and expansions to cover also these diagrams.
+Although the success in the case of the square, we have showed that the same technique does not immediately work for Blanch\'e's hexagon and, therefore, it does require some adaptations and expansions to transform also the hexagon into a one-dimensional object.
 While both squares and hexagons have formulations in line segments of integers, these formulations are not straightforward and intuitive, and thus it seems these results are not so effective and simple as the pictorial effect of two-dimensional diagrams.
-However, from the theoretical viewpoint, it is important to know that there are simpler objects than squares and hexagons able to accommodate theory of oppositions, although the fact that they are not so manageable as squares and hexagons.
-This is a clue that oppositions cannot be reduced to diagrams, and in this sense, what authors supported in \cite{beziau-read} seems to be rather right:
+However, from the theoretical viewpoint, it is important to know that there are simple one-dimensional objects able to accommodate theory of oppositions, although the fact that maybe, at this level, they are not so manageable as squares and hexagons.
+This is a clue that oppositions do not match with the research on diagrams, and in this sense, what authors supported in \cite{beziau-read} seems to be rather right:

 \begin{quotation} ``The diagram has been very important in promoting the theory but the theory does not reduce to the diagram.
 The theory started many centuries before the basic diagram was drawn and developed beyond this diagram...The strength of this theory is that it is at the same time fairly simple but quite rich; it can be applied to many different kinds of proposition, and also to objects and concepts.
 It can also be generalized in various manners, in particular, by constructing many different geometrical objects.'' (pgs.
 315-316, in \cite{beziau-read})\\ \end{quotation}